Treit/treit.github.io/_posts/2019/2019-12-17-ToolsICantLiveWithoutPart3.md

 sudo apt-get update
 {% endhighlight %}

-This ensure we have the Microsoft key registered and dependencies installed.
+This ensures we have the Microsoft key registered and dependencies installed.

 Then we can simply install the SDK: